 The Lint Center for National Security Studies, Inc., a non-profit organization focused on supporting the next generation of America’s National Security professionals through scholarship and mentoring opportunities, today announced the award of the 2017 Army Staff Sgt.
 Richard S. Eaton Jr. scholarship.

-Torey McMurdo, a naval officer and Yale doctoral candidate, was awarded the Lint Center’s Army Staff Sgt.
+Torey McMurdo, a Yale doctoral candidate, was awarded the Lint Center’s Army Staff Sgt.
 Richard S. Eaton Jr. scholarship for her continued and demonstrated commitment to advancing national security.
 The Army Staff Sgt.
 Richard S. Eaton Jr. scholarship provides $1,000 to recipients pursuing scholastic study in fields related to alliance building, counterintelligence, cultural understanding, and national security studies

 “It is a distinct honor to receive the Army Staff Sgt.
 Richard S. Eaton Jr. scholarship and the support of the Lint Center,” said Ms. McMurdo.
 “This scholarship will assist with data collection and interviews for my doctoral dissertation on information warfare, particularly in Europe.
 Staff Sgt.
 Eaton spent his youth just a stone’s throw from my current residence in New Haven, CT, so this scholarship resonates especially strongly.
 I look forward to earning this honor by emulating his standards and character both academically and professionally in the years ahead.”

-“Torey has all the makings of a good Naval Officer,” said James R. Lint, CEO of the Lint Center.
+“Torey has all the makings of a good intelligence professional,” said James R. Lint, CEO of the Lint Center.
 “That is a high bar to achieve and she has a great background that will allow her to grow.
 The scholarship is named for a great comrade in arms, Rick Eaton, who constantly pushed himself.
 I believe Torey will follow his lead and remember him whenever faced with a challenge.”